Xezoz/Noonshipco/README.md

 Before running either project you will need:

 - Node.js 18+ and npm
-- A MySQL instance that contains the Shipon schema
+- A MySQL instance that contains the Mership schema
-- An AWS S3 bucket (the current code expects a bucket named `shipon`)
+- An AWS S3 bucket (the current code expects a bucket named `mership`)
 - A Coinbase Commerce account for payment processing
 - (Production) A reverse proxy such as Nginx or a platform that can expose both the API and the static frontend